kclaudine/delani-studio/README.md

 ## Description

-Delani studio is a studio that helps you to design and develop attractive website
+Delani studio is a studio that helps you to design and develop attractive website.
 ## Screenshot

 <img src="image/Screenshot from 2020-10-04 16-25-57.png" width="400px" height="300px">